Latest News

 FAO: If the Iran war continues, food prices will continue to rise around the world

-The United Nations Food and Agriculture Organization reported on Friday that world?food prices rose in March, reaching their highest level since last September.
-They could continue to rise if the Middle East conflict which has pushed up the energy prices continues.
+The United Nations Food and Agriculture Organization reported on Friday that world food prices rose in March, reaching their highest level since last September.
+They could rise even more if the Middle East conflict continues to push up energy costs.

 In a recent statement, FAO Chief Economicist Maximo Toreros said that the price rises have been modest.
 They are mainly due to higher oil prices.

-He said that if a conflict lasts more than 40 days, and input costs are high, then farmers can reduce their inputs, plant fewer crops, or switch to crops with less intensive fertilisers.
+He said that if a conflict continues for more than 40 days, and input costs are high, farmers can reduce their inputs, plant fewer crops, or switch to less intensive fertiliser crops.

-He added, "These choices will impact future yields as well as shape our food supply for the rest of this year and the following years."
-The FAO Food Price Index measures the changes in a basket?of globally traded food commodities.
-It rose 2.4% compared to its revised February level.
+He added that "these choices will impact future yields, and shape our food supplies and commodity prices throughout the remainder of this year and the following years."
+FAO Food Price Index (which measures changes in global traded food commodities) rose 2.4% over its revised February level.
 The index is now 1% higher than it was a year ago.
-However, the value is still nearly 20% lower than its March 2022 high, which occurred after the beginning of the Ukraine war.
+However, the value of the index has dropped by nearly 20% from its March 2022 high, which occurred after the beginning of the Ukraine war.

 Fertilizer costs could lead to reduced planting

 The index of cereal prices increased by 1.5% compared to the previous month.
-This was mainly due to a 4.3% rise in the international wheat price due to deteriorating crop prospects in America and lower plantings expected in Australia because of higher fertiliser prices.
+This was mainly due to a 4.3% rise in international wheat due to deteriorating crop prospects in America and lower plantings expected in Australia because of higher fertiliser costs.

 The global maize price edged upwards as the?ample supply of maize in the world offset concerns about fertiliser prices and indirect support from higher ethanol demand prospects related to higher energy costs.

-Vegetable oil price increases are now at 5.1% for the third consecutive month.
-The higher quotations for palm, soy and sunflower oil, as well as rapeseed, reflect the rising global energy price and expectations of a stronger biofuel demand.
+Vegetable oil price increases are now at 5.1% for the third month in a row.
+The higher quotations for palm, soya, sunflower and rapeseed oils reflected the impact on rising global energy costs and expectations of stronger demand.

 Palm oil prices have reached their highest levels since mid-2022.

-The meat price rose by 1.0%.
-This was mainly due to a rise in pig meat in the European Union and in bovine meat in Brazil.
-Meanwhile, poultry prices were slightly lower.
-Separately, FAO raised their estimate of the global cereal production forecast for 2025 to a record 3,036 billion metric tonnes.
+In a separate document, the FAO raised slightly its estimate of the global cereal production forecast for 2025 to a record 3,036 billion metric tonnes.
 This would mean a 5.8% increase year-on-year.
 (Reporting and editing by Tomasz Janowski and Barbara Lewis.)

 (source: Reuters)